Doctoral Program Description

 Proficiency in methodology and statistics is foundational to graduate study in psychology.
 All graduate students take PSYC 607 (Experimental Psychology) and PSYC 671 (Experimental Design for Behavioral Scientists) during their first year in the program and must attain a grade of B (or higher) in both courses.
 These two courses focus on statistics and methodology in psychology.
-In addition to these required courses, we strongly recommend that each student take additional statistics courses offered by Psychology or another department such as Educational Psychology or Statistics.
+In addition to these required courses, we strongly recommend that each student take additional statistics courses offered by Psychological & Brain Sciences or another department such as Educational Psychology or Statistics.

 Each area has specific requirements for doctoral students in their program, which can be found at the links below.
 All students are required to take two graduate Psychology courses (6 credit hours) outside their area of specialization, identified in collaboration with the advisor.
-Upon approval by advisor and area faculty, one graduate Psychology course (3 credit hours) can be substituted with one outside-department graduate course (3 credit hours).
+Upon approval by advisor and area faculty, one of these courses (3 credit hours) can be substituted with one outside-department graduate course (3 credit hours).
 The purpose of this requirement is to ensure that students acquire depth of knowledge in psychology beyond their specialty area.
 All breadth courses must be completed with a grade of B or higher.

 Area Requirements & Information

 - Cognition and Cognitive Neuroscience

 A first-year professional development colloquium series is required for all entering doctoral students.
 This series provides initial training in research and teaching within the discipline.